-Another codex has been preserved in Florence, however it is mostly depicting the arrival of the Spanish conquerors on their sailing vessels.
-They bring with them a firepower never before heard by the natives as well as diseases which wiped out at least one-third of the population.
+Another codex has been preserved in Florence, however, it is mostly depicting the arrival of the Spanish conquerors on their sailing vessels.
+They bring with them firepower never before heard by the natives as well as diseases that wiped out at least one-third of the population.
 In the Bahamas, a population of about one million a generation later had eleven survivors.
-Only one voice was raised up against the genocide from the Christian camp, Bartolome de las Casas.
+Only one voice was raised against the genocide from the Christian camp, Bartolome de las Casas.

 The argument at the end is that this is all part of a personal expression of Christianity.
 I don’t know if I bought into that.
 I will wait and see what the final four episodes of the series look like before I pass judgment on the second half of the series as a whole.
 So far, it has seemed pretty weak to me.
 There’s really not much here to prompt discussions, nor much history as a whole.
 While some of what is shown in God and the Burdened might be interesting, it doesn’t seem to fit with what the producers set out to do originally.

 Previous episode of the series (link): 2000 Years of Christianity Episode VIII: Heaven and Hell

 Next episode of the series (link): 2000 Years of Christianity Episode X – Altar of Reason

 2 replies »